James H. Douglas Jr.: Later years

 When he left the Department of Defense, Douglas once again returned to his law practice in Chicago.
 He served on the board of directors for American Airlines, March & McLennan, Chicago Title and Trust Company, and Metropolitan Life Insurance Company.
 He was a trustee of the University of Chicago for 55 years.
 Over his long career in law and government, Douglas was awarded honorary law doctorates from Princeton, Lake Forest College, and Grinnell College.
-He died of cancer in Lake Forest, Illinois on February 24, 1988.
+He died of cancer in Lake Forest, Illinois on February 24, 1988, and was buried at Lake Forest Cemetery.
 He was 88 years old.